kristinedzu/xplore/README.md

 5. Stars rating
     - `npm i react-rating-stars-component`

-TTo run the Ionic project in the browser type in the terminal `ionic serve`.
+To run the Ionic project in the browser type in the terminal `ionic serve`.

 Becuase our app uses native API you need to install Capacitor and some plugins.
 Firstly, in the root of your app, install Capacitor:
 - `npm install @capacitor/core`